 Chapter 6

-Four trends — declining theory, rising phenomena, more causal methods, persistent coherence — and what they tell us about where the field is headed.
+Four trends: declining theory, rising phenomena, more causal methods, persistent coherence.
+What they tell us about where the field is headed.

 How should we understand this transformation?